 NOTE: Depending on the strain, growth conditions and RNA yield, approximately 30 mL sample volume will be needed.
 This amount will be assumed throughout the protocol.
 30 mL of culture is the most that will fit into a 50 mL centrifuge tube with 20 mL of methanol, so is a convenient volume to start optimization.
 Consider using more sample volume for early time points to increase RNA recovery, up to 2000 mL has been used for slower growing cells at really short labelling times (<1 min).

-Prepare to receive the samples.
-Add at least a ¼ to ½ sample volume of methanol (CAUTION) and place on dry ice (CAUTION); for example, put 20 mL of methanol in a 50 mL centrifuge tube, which allows 30 mL of culture to be added.

-Prepare chilled water for washing the cell pellet; chill about 50 mL on ice.

-Prepare 2 mL screw-cap tubes to receive the cell pellet for storage.
-Add 200 µL of zirconia beads and chill on ice prior to collecting the samples.
+Chill about 50 mL of H2O on ice.
+For each sample, add 200 µL of zirconia beads to a 2 mL screw-cap tube - chill on ice and also put 20 mL of methanol (CAUTION), into 50 mL centrifuge tubes, place on dry ice (CAUTION).
+The methanol should be 1/3 to 2/3 the volume of the sample.
+NOTE: Methanol is toxic by inhalation, contact and consumption.
+Dispense large volumes in a fume hood, and wear two pairs of gloves, as methanol can penetrate nitrile laboratory gloves.
+Methanol is highly flammable, keep away from all sources of ignition.
+NOTE: As dry ice can cause cold burns on contact and produces asphixiant gas, use gloves when handling and use in a well ventilated space.

 NOTE: Adding the beads at this point is easier than after the sample has been added as the tube is dry and when spinning down the cell pellet the beads are also spun clear of the tube thread saving some time.
 Additionally, this allows the beads to cool before the sample is added.

-If an S. pombe spike is to be added to the culture (rather than later), add it now, just before adding the 4tU.
-Thaw an aliquot of thiolated S. pombe cells on ice and vortex thoroughly, at least 30 s, before adding to the culture.
-If prepared according to the instructions in the Reagents section, one S. pombe aliquot is sufficient for 400 mL of culture (enough for twelve 30 mL samples plus a little to allow for errors in handling).
+If an S. pombe spike is to be added to the culture (rather than later), thaw an aliquot of thiolated S. pombe cells on ice and vortex thoroughly, at least 30 s, then add to the culture.
+If prepared according to the instructions below, one S. pombe aliquot is sufficient for 400 mL of culture (enough for twelve 30 mL samples plus a little to allow for errors in handling).
 If more or less culture is used, adjust the volume of S. pombe added to the culture.

-NOTE: Instructions on how to make the thio-labelled S. pombe spike are included in the Reagents section.
+Grow 1 liter of S. pombe culture to OD600 to 0.8 exactly as described in the protocol for S. cerevisiae.

+Thiol-label as the protocol, step 1.9, but for 10 minutes.

+Fix all of the culture using 400 mL of methanol on dry ice, essentially as described in the protocol, step 1.13

+Pellet the cells by centrifugation at 3000 x g for 3 min

+Resuspend the cell pellet in 3.3 mL H2O g

+Split into aliquots of 80 µL each.
+Store at -80 oC

+Use all of one aliquot for 400 mL culture or 10 µL per 30 mL sample

+NOTE: Reduce the volume of spike to 1/10 if performing RNAseq.
+Do not reuse aliquots; discard any unused spike.
 This spike is useful to normalize and compare results across time points and experiments.

-For discontinuous labelling, induce the required metabolic perturbation (e.g., growth conditions, gene induction or depletion such as β-est AID7 (Figure 2 and Supplemental Figure 1), then split the culture.
+For discontinuous labelling, induce the required metabolic perturbation (e.g., growth conditions, gene induction or depletion such as β-est AID7 (Figure 2 and Supplementary Figure 2), then split the culture.
 Ensure all flasks and media are at the required temperature and, if possible, aerate the medium before adding the culture.

-Add 1/10,000 of the culture volume of 100 µM 4tU (dissolved in 1 M NaOH) to the culture to a final concentration of 10 µM and mix vigorously to start the labelling (e.g., 40 µL to 400 mL of culture).

-Thio-label the culture 15 s to 5 min.
+Add 4tU to the culture to a concentration of 10 µM, mix vigorously (1/10,000 of the culture volume of 100 mM 4tU dissolved in 1 M NaOH).
+Thiol-label for 15 s to 5 min.